Master in Retail Design

 5.9 Case studies

-6 Comprehensive project.
-Global business.
-Large scale.
+6 Global commerce.
 Business in traffic.
-IKEA
+Large scale

 6.1 Introduction and presentation of the case studies